 Crayon Shin-chan was first topping the [adult swim] ratings... until the network removed it, put it in different time slots, and had inconsistent air dates.
-The third season ultimately premiered exclusively on DVD, with no chance of being on [as] due to Toonami only excepting action shows now.
+The third season ultimately premiered on Hulu as well as DVD, with no chance of being on [as] due to Toonami only excepting action shows now.

 In the summer of 2015, Chiller, having already aired anime from sister network Syfy (see above), decided to air a two-hour block of anime from FUNimation.
 However, the Invisible Advertising, a time-slot of Wednesdays at midnight (a work night for most people within the target demographic, meaning they're usually asleep), a lineup mostly consisting of lower-tier series released during the collapse of the U.S. anime market (the most recent series in the lineup was 2011's Is This a Zombie?), and the fact that Chiller itself is a niche, non-HD channel with a very small subscriber base all lead to the block being axed after only three weeks.